QiqianFu/FrameRS/DATASET.md

   ```

-After that, we can evaluate the pretraining situation by running
+After that, we can evaluate the model by running the following commands.
-- nothing
+- If you want to evaluate the model, you can run
   ```bash
   python3 test_selector.py \
       --selector_path 'YOUR_PATH/SAVE_DIR/checkpoint.pth'  \
       --model_path 'YOUR_PATH/SAVE_DIR/checkpoint-1600.pth' \
       --data_path 'YOUR_PATH/SSV2/'
   ```
-- if you want to try maxpooling 49, then you should replace
+- if you want to try maxpooling 49, then you should replace the codes in [dataset_build.py](./Frame Selector/dataset_build.py)
 -       max_method = nn.MaxPool1d(kernel_size=49, stride=49)
         middle_layer = max_method(middle_layer)
         middle_layer = rearrange(middle_layer, 'b (c t) a -> b c t a', c=384, t=8)